-Accordingly, it is recommended that where slabs are supported on grade over fill but are also tied to or connected to elements supported at retaining/basement level, special construction details should be utilized.
-Concrete slabs should be hinged or keyed at the base where they join the rigid
+Accordingly, it is recommended that where slabs are supported on grade over fill but are also tied to or connected to elements supported at basement level, special construction details should be utilized.
+Concrete slabs should be hinged or keyed at the base where they join the rigid structure in order to allow slight rotation of the slab.
+These measures will reduce the likelihood that such slabs will crack or suffer noticeable deformations.
+Also refer to Slab Support presented herein.

 Foundation stepping will be required to prevent any transitional foundation from bearing on fill or retaining wall backfill soil.
 Specifically, this refers to a footing that will transition from the retaining wall level to the house level.
 At all times, footings installed throughout the step must bear on native undisturbed soil, as outlined in Surface to Retaining Wall Level Footing Transitions, Option A (Included in Section IV).
 If footings must bear on or in retaining wall backfill, the recommendations included in Surface to Retaining Wall Level Footing Transitions, Options B and C, must be followed.
-Note: Retaining wall backfill is not considered engineered fill.
+Note: retaining wall backfill is not considered engineered fill.
 Furthermore, the recommendations in Section IV are preliminary and must be reviewed and finalized by the project structural engineer.